DnFreddie/defnot-labs/Articles/01-Learning-Through-Self-Destruction/step2/text.md

 ### Observe the Effects

 Now, try to run any command.
 You may notice that the system slows down.
 Kill the process before it’s too late!
 ```bash
 nice -n -20 killall nice_guy.sh
 ```{{exec}}
+**Don't worry about the errors, just wait a couple of seconds and press `Ctrl+C`.**

 Since we know that being "nice" doesn’t pay off that way, the `default value` is **zero**.
-But I think this process deserves a little less priority, so let’s call this process with a nice value of 20 and call it a day.
+But I think this process deserves a little less priority, so let’s call this process with a nice value of 19 and call it a day.
-Click check after command execution
+**Click check after command execution!**

 ```bash
 nice -n 19 ./nice_guy.sh &